-The "Communications Failed" quality state will be reported if any one of the following occurs:
+The "Communications Failed" quality state is reported if any one of the following occurs:

-- Data communications are down. - The topic is in slow poll (or equivalent) mode. - There have been no link validating messages. - Lack of resources in the server (for example, a TSR or driver cannot allocate memory). - Lack of resources in the communications link. - The communications link is off-line. - All communications channels are in use. - The network is unable to route the message to the PLC.
+- Data communications are down. - The topic is in slow poll (or equivalent) mode. - There have been no link validating messages. - Lack of resources in the server (for example, a TSR or driver can not allocate memory). - Lack of resources in the communications link. - The communications link is offline. - All communications channels are in use. - The network is unable to route the message to the PLC.